cristinarojas/shoppingAPI/README.md

 # shoppingProject
-This project have an API with NodeJs(express framework), React library for handle components and new CSS Grid and Flex box.
+This project have an API with NodeJs(express framework).

 # I did this followed steps to created this project from scratch:
 Install node and npm in my computer, check if I have it: